 FEC Advisory Opinion Number 1988-33: On behalf of the Republican Party of Florida and its federal political committee.

-FEC Advisory Opinion Number 1987-29: On behalf of the National Association of Life Underwriters and the Life Underwriters Political Action Committee.
+FEC Advisory Opinion Number 1987-29: On behalf of the National Association of Life Underwriters and the Life Underwriters PAC.

 - FEC provided guidance to the National Association of Life Underwriters and its PAC concerning corporate financing of communications endorsing federal candidates and soliciting contributions earmarked for them through the PAC.